navibyte/geospatial/dart/geobase/README.md

 Positions and geometries can be encoded to WKT text representations.
 However feature and feature collections cannot be written to WKT even if those are supported by GeoJSON.

+WKT output has always x (or longitude) printed before y (or latitude) coordinate regardless of a coordinate reference system used.

 A sample to encode a `Point` geometry to WKT (with z and m coordinates too):